True Montenegro

-The True Montenegro (Права Црна Гора / Prava Crna Gora; abbr. Права / Prava or ПЦГ / PCG) is a right-wing populist political party in Montenegro, formed in January 2018 from the political movement Resistance to Hopelessness (OB), prior to the March 2018 presidential election.
-Its founder and current leader is Marko Milačić, former journalist and political activist.
+The True Montenegro (Права Црна Гора / Prava Crna Gora; abbr. Права / Prava or ПЦГ / PCG) was a right-wing populist political party in Montenegro, formed in January 2018 from the political movement Resistance to Hopelessness (OB), prior to the March 2018 presidential election.
+It was founded by Marko Milačić, former journalist and political activist.

 History

 After a series of unsuccessful attempts by the entire opposition to nominate a common candidate for 2018 presidential election executive board of newly formed True Montenegro has decided to support the previously-announced candidacy of the party leader Marko Milačić for President of Montenegro.
 After handing over more than 8,000 signatures of support to Montenegrin State Electoral Commission on 8 March, Milačić started his presidential campaign under the slogan "Bravely, (there has been) enough waiting".

 Milačić came fourth in the election, winning 2.8% of the votes.
 In July 2020, the party joined the right-wing Democratic Front alliance for the 2020 Montenegrin parliamentary election, receiving one representative in the parliament, which elected from the common opposition For the Future of Montenegro list.

 In November 2020, the party single MP Marko Milačić left the Democratic Front parliamentary group, continuing to support the formation of the new government.
 On 8 December 2020, President of the Political Council of the True Montenegro Željko Savović was named Advisor for the Internal Affairs to the Prime Minister of Montenegro Zdravko Krivokapić.

+On December 18, 2025, the party was dissolved as all of its members, including Milačić, had joined the New Serb Democracy.